International Trademark Association: Structure

 INTA is led by a board of directors composed of up to 37 representatives of member organizations.
 The board elects several officers and works with the CEO and staff, along with the member volunteers who serve on committees to implement the association's strategic plan.
-Zeeger Vink (MF Brands, Switzerland) is the INTA 2022 president.
+Deborah A. Hampton (Chemours, Wilmington, Delaware, USA) is the INTA 2026 President.
 The board appoints committees that conduct the work of the association.
 Any individual who works for a member organization is eligible to apply for committee membership.

 Membership

 INTA members include nearly 6,500 organizations from 185 countries.
 The association's member organizations represent more than 34,000 trademark professionals working at: